Proton: Pressure inside the proton

+Compton scattering of high-energy electrons.
+However, these results have been challenged as also being consistent with zero pressure and as effectively providing the pressure profile shape by selection of the model.

 Charge radius in solvated proton, hydronium

 The radius of the hydrated proton appears in the Born equation for calculating the hydration enthalpy of hydronium.

 Interaction of free protons with ordinary matter

 Although protons have affinity for oppositely charged electrons, this is a relatively low-energy interaction and so free protons must lose sufficient velocity (and kinetic energy) in order to become closely associated and bound to electrons.
 High energy protons, in traversing ordinary matter, lose energy by collisions with atomic nuclei, and by ionization of atoms (removing electrons) until they are slowed sufficiently to be captured by the electron cloud in a normal atom.